prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 ### Configuring Fee Recipient on your beacon node

-A fee recipient address can be configured on your Beacon Node instance by using the `suggested-fee-recipient` flag.
+A fee recipient address can be configured on your beacon node instance by using the `suggested-fee-recipient` flag.

 :::warning This is an additive flag
 When using this flag, be sure to include existing flags along with it.